-Two speakers will be chosen by AAAS staff for each workshop and will give their 20- to 25-minute presentations separately.
+Two to three speakers will be chosen by AAAS staff for each workshop and will give their 20- to 25-minute presentations separately.
 Following presentations, there will be Q&A/breakout room discussions.
 Speakers are expected to answer questions/lead breakout discussions following their presentations.
-Speakers will be asked to invite 1-2 colleagues to also serve as breakout room facilitators.
+Speakers will be asked to invite 1-2 colleagues to also serve as breakout room facilitators if desired.

-For example, recruiting and retaining typically underrepresented students in STEM, designing STEM curriculum with accessibility in mind, etc.
+For example, using data to measure the effectiveness of equitable and inclusive teaching practices, recruiting and retaining typically underrepresented students in STEM, supporting individual identities, etc.

-For example, incorporating Course-Based Undergraduate Research Experiences (CURES) into curriculum, creating community-based courses, developing high-quality STEM internship or co-op programs, supporting partnerships and projects with businesses or community groups, etc.
+For example, scaling up experiential learning, novel approaches to assessment, creating community-based courses, developing high-quality STEM internship or co-op programs, project-based learning, supporting partnerships and projects with businesses or community groups, etc.

 For example, supporting faculty professional development, fostering community through Communities of Practice or other networks, etc.

-For example, a workshop on curriculum development, culturally responsive teaching pedagogy, best practices in teaching undergraduate STEM and non-STEM majors, etc.
+For example, increasing uptake of new instructional best practices by faculty and teachers, a workshop on curriculum development, culturally responsive teaching pedagogy, etc.

-For example, case studies and takeaways from successful transfer programs between community colleges and universities, partnerships with universities to foster CURES at community colleges, etc.
+For example, governance models or institutional structures that support innovation and inclusion, case studies and takeaways from successful transfer programs between community colleges and universities, etc.

 - IUSE program PIs & Co-PIs